k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_master_of_data.md

 * If OPTIMISTIC_LOCKING=‘NONE’, the transaction 2 (the latest one) overrides the transaction 1.

-* If OPTIMISTIC_LOCKING=‘QUORUM’,  the transaction 1 locks the instance until the transaction is committed and updates at least 2 nodes of each DC.
+* If OPTIMISTIC_LOCKING=‘QUORUM’,  the transaction 1 locks the LUI until the transaction is committed and updates at least 2 nodes of each DC.

 * If OPTIMISTIC_LOCKING=‘LOCAL QUORUM', the transaction 1 locks the instance until the transaction is committed and updates at least 2 nodes of DC1.